cadswetha/food-ordering-with-face-recognition/README.md

 ## Microsoft-Engage-Project

-Food ordering and recommendation system using face recognition
+Food ordering and recommendation system using face_recognition and DeepFace

 This is a web based facial login/sign-up device that makes food ordering process easier and it makes use of Flask server.
 It also has the provision for registering face for new entries.

-**It also recommends the most preferred cuisines based on the client's racial identity**
+#### It also recommends the most preferred cuisines based on the client's racial identity

 ### Preview